-The idea of creating a Corporate Foundation is the result of a philanthropic choice on Dominique’s part, who was always very involved in volunteer work with regard to disabled children.
-As a member of the Regional Association for Cerebral Palsy (ARIMC, now Odynéo), an association that welcomed our son Tom when we first moved to Lyon, she greatly contributed to community life and leisure activities within this large and wonderful organisation set up and ran by parents of brain-damaged children.
+The idea of creating a Foundation is the result of a choice on Dominique’s part, who was always very involved in volunteer work with regard to disabled children.
+As a member of the Regional Association for Cerebral Palsy (ARIMC, now Odynéo), an association that welcomed our son Tom when we first moved to Lyon, she greatly contributed to community life and leisure activities within this large and wonderful association set up and ran by parents of brain-damaged children.

 In 2004, Association Soleil, created in 1992 by Dominique and other parents, successfully opened MAS Maison Soleil in Soucieu-en-Jarrest, a specialised residential care facility, with the help of ADAPEI, an association of friends and parents of mentally disabled people in the Rhône region.
 Tom was one of its very first residents.